 And remember not to fall for phony “eco-friendly” companies.
 Even (or especially) if their products cost less.
 Cheap is cheap, and low-quality is part of the problem, not the solution.

-Remember, if you order anything from LastObject, use the discount code tiltedmap10 for 10% off any order.
-(You can also find their products in a few local shops.)
+Remember, if you order anything from LastObject, use the discount code tiltedmap10off for 10% off any order.
+(You can also find their products in some local shops.)

 Hi,